esplora/memento/README.md

 ## Usage

-The simplest use is with a helper function that will return the result:
+The simplest way to use Memento is with the provided helper function:

 ```php
 memento('users', function() {